The Miss Philippines

-The Miss Philippines is a part of Miss Universe Philippines beauty pageant and a culture and heritage organization that selects the Philippines' official representative to international pageants including Miss Supranational, Miss Charm, Miss Cosmo, and Miss Eco International.
+The Miss Philippines is a part of Miss Universe Philippines beauty pageant and a culture and heritage organization that selects the Philippines' official representative to international pageants including Miss Supranational, Miss Charm, Miss Cosmo, Miss Eco International, Miss Worldwide, Miss Tourism World, Miss Teen Universe, and Miss Eco Teen International.

-The reigning The Miss Philippines is Alethea Ambrosio of Bulacan, who won on October 24, 2023, at Mall of Asia Arena in Pasay.

 History

 The pageant was launched in 2023, and the organizers would partner with Miss Universe Philippines.

 In September 2023, pageant announced its partnership with the Miss Asia Pacific International organization.

+Alexie Brooks' victory as Miss Eco International 2025 marked the first international title under The Miss Philippines Organization.
+This achievement made her the third Filipina to win the competition.
+It was followed by Katrina Llegado's victory as Miss Supranational 2026 the following year after, making her the second Filipina to win the pageant.

 Format

 The first Miss Philippines pageant did not feature the tradition swimsuit competition section, instead a runway section had the contestants in formal wear.
 Contestants also made speeches related to Filipino culture and heritage in a similar fashion to TED Talks.

 An online poll was also accounted for 50 percent of the contestants' final score.

 Titles

 Note that the year designates the time Empire Philippines has acquired that particular pageant franchise.